 OK.
 I’m in, what's this going to cost me?

-I charge by the hour and offer my billing clients a reduced rate.
-The rate for billing clients is $25.00 per hour and my rate for non-billing clients is $30.00 per hour.
+Credentialing services are billed at $34 per hour.
 The total number of hours can vary widely and depends on the number and type of networks applied to.
-If you are a new practice just getting started, the average number of hours invested is usually around 30-35.
+If you are a new practice just getting started, the average number of hours invested is usually around 30–35.
 If you are an established practice and only wish to apply to one or two panels, my time invested will be considerably less.

 I bill my clients at the end of each month and include a Time Report that details the work completed.